 - 3.7 YouTube to MP4 Converters for iPhone

 - 3.9 MP4 Cutters

 - 3.12 Top GIF to MP4 Converters

 AVCHD VS MP4 Vs XAVC S, Which Is Better

 The video is a wonderful means to relive and cherish your memories.
 With technology on its high, the video recording devices these days support an array of formats that best suits your needs.
 MP4 and AVCHD are two of the most popularly used video recording formats with their set of pros and cons.
-Though both of the formats have a lot of similarities, their major difference lies in their use and practicality.
-What's more, XAVC S is another format which people also asked which one to choose, XAVC S HD or AVCHD.
-To help you in deciding which a more apt format is as per your requirements, the following part of the article discusses AVCHD vs MP4 vs XAVC S in details.
+Though both formats have a lot of similarities, their major difference lies in their use and practicality.
+What's more, XAVC S is another format in which people also asked which one to choose, XAVC S HD or AVCHD.
+To help you decide which a more apt format is as per your requirements, the following part of the article discusses AVCHD vs. MP4 vs. XAVC S in detail.

 - Part 1.
 The Definitions and Development of AVCHD/MP4/XAVC S